Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 • Select OK to save and close the power plan properties.

-• Select Apply and OK to save, close the collection properties, and to apply the power plan.
+• Select Apply and OK to save, close the collection properties, and apply the power plan.

-• If you want to configure a power plan for non-business hours, select Customized Non-Peak (ConfigMgr) from the Non-peak plan list and select Edit.
+• If you want to configure a power plan for non-business hours, select Customized Non-Peak (ConfigMgr) from the Non-Peak plan list and choose Edit.

 In Customized Non-Peak (ConfigMgr) power plan properties, configure the following settings: